rcqa-ws/rcqa-ws.github.io/schedule.md

 # Accepted Papers

+The following is a list of papers accepted to the workshop.
+Copies of the papers and an electronic proceedings will be made available after the camera ready deadline in January 2020.
+In the meantime, please feel free to reach out directly to the authors (where listed) to obtain a copy of their paper.

 | **Title**                                                                                                       | **Authors**                                                              |
 |-------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|
 |  Generating Helpful Responses for Intelligent Tech Support                                                  | *Wenhao Yu, Lingfei Wu, Shu Tao, Yu Deng, Qingkai Zeng and Meng Jiang* |